Arjun92810/nextserve/README.md

 - Scale efficiently

 Just as a well-designed tennis club can accommodate more players and add new facilities without disrupting existing operations, our architecture allows NextServe to grow and evolve while maintaining smooth operation for all users.

+*These concepts form the foundation of modern software development and are central to many computer science and engineering programs.
+Understanding them early can help you choose the right college major and career path in technology.*

 ### Next.js: The Smart Building System
 While React gave us our building blocks, we needed something more to make our website fast and efficient.
 That's where Next.js came in.
 Think of Next.js as a smart building system that: